dsvi/archivarius/readme.md

 	mkdir build
 	cd build

-For <font color=#E95420>Ubuntu</font> you'll need `libacl1-dev` installed.
+For Ubuntu you'll need `libacl1-dev` installed.

 Now you need a good C++17 conformant compiler.
 Clang with libc++ produces more effective code for the tool.
-So do something like this:
+So do something like this (make sure you have clang, libc++ and lld installed on your system):

     CXX=clang++-8 CC=clang-8 cmake ..
     make archivarius